The best hotels in San Pedro de Atacama

 March, April, and May are genuinely underrated.
 The altiplano wildflowers are out, temperatures are stable at 15-20°C during the day, and hotels across all price points are 20-30% cheaper.
 That's when we'd go.

-San Pedro de Atacama's best neighborhoods
+San Pedro de Atacama's best hotel regions

 San Pedro is small. you can walk from Centro to Sector Ayllu in under 20 minutes.
 But where you sleep changes everything.
 Prioritize Sector Ayllu or Quebrada del Diablo if you want space, quiet, and proper stargazing from your room.